longkai/essays/articles/2017/hacking-library-network-with-ipv6/README.md

 > It's a bug actually, I suppose.

-With this fact, **if all our packets go through IPv6, we can bypass the system and get free network access**.
+With this fact, **if all our traffic go through IPv6, we can bypass the system and get free network access**.
 Unfortunately, like I said before, no IPv6 services in China currently(i.e. we cannot visited those IPv4-only services, the whole Chinese public network services).
-Fortunately, we can add a abstraction layer by sending all our packets to a overseas proxy server via IPv6, letting it be our networking hub.
+Fortunately, we can add a abstraction layer by sending all our traffic to a overseas proxy server via IPv6, letting it be our networking hub.

 Suppose the proxy server/client configuration is done,